sophiechhoeu/portfolio/README.md

 The footer has the same buttons with an animated hover to encourage click through however the button text is more personable like my brand.

-I removed the nav on mobile devices and used the site-map as as navbar when the media is smaller as it is available on each page of the site.
+I've shrunk the nav on mobile devices and the site-map is available on each page of the site.
 It's straight forward and to the point and directs the user through each possible page option.
 The highlight hover feature on the buttons also encourages click through even on mobile.

 ### Demonstrate that you considered usability heuristics

 1. Visibility of system status - this is evident through the nav bar, where the links hover and highlight to provide the user with a guide on where to navigate to next.
 The fact that the nav bar is also sticky also promotes the visibility of the sections of the website as they scroll.
-The headers are large and they shake to remind the users that they've moved onto another section of the site.
+The headers are large and they flash neon to remind the users that they've moved onto another section of the site.

 2. Match between system and the real world - the language of the website is very casual, light-hearted and informal.
 I've used quotes and informal button text to come across more relatable.
 The icons are industry relevant so the audience will be able to distinguish the programs and forms of contact that I use.

 3. User control and freedom - The animations on my website are based purely when the user hovers over the content.
 This allows them the user freedom as the navigate the website.
-The home bar is in the top left hand corner of the site, and permanently navigates with the user allowing them without them having to do any thing extra than clicking a button.
+The home bar is in the center of the site, and permanently navigates with the user allowing them without them having to do any thing extra than clicking a button.

 4. Consistency and standards - The site follows the same font and colour across each section of the site to be in line with the theme.
 The section headers are the same font style(bolded) and colour(white).
 All the content text is white.
 The hover features are white and muted-pink throughout the entire site.
 The buttons throughout are all the same grey colour.